appium/appium/docs/gestures.md

 In this example, our new `tap` method will be called with the `x` and `y` params as described above.

 ## Code examples
+In these examples, note that the element parameter is always optional.

 ### Tap
 * **WD.js:**